Skip to Content Top

 Am I eligible for Medicaid?

 There are asset-level or wealth limits to be eligible for state Medicaid.
 There are also income limits.
 However, there are permissible and legal strategies to move toward becoming eligible for Medicaid if you are currently in excess of these limits.
-Speak with an elder law attorney today to explore your options and how you can protect your estate for your loved ones.
+Speak with a Medicaid planning lawyer in Long Island today to explore your options and how you can protect your estate for your loved ones.

 Continue Reading Read Less